DataTreehouse/maplib/README.md

 ## maplib: High-performance RDF knowledge graph construction, validation and enrichment in Python
 maplib is a knowledge graph construction library for building RDF knowledge graphs using template expansion ([OTTR](https://ottr.xyz/) Templates).
 Maplib features SPARQL- and SHACL-engines that are available as the graph is being constructed, allowing enrichment and validation.
 It can construct and validate knowledge graphs with millions of nodes in seconds.

-maplib allows you to leverage your existing skills with Pandas or Polars to extract and wrangle data in existing databases and spreadsheets, before applying simple templates to them to build the knowledge graph.
+maplib allows you to leverage your existing skills with Pandas or Polars to extract and wrangle data from existing databases and spreadsheets, before applying simple templates to them to build a knowledge graph.

 Template expansion is typically zero-copy and nearly instantaneous, and the built-in SPARQL and SHACL engines means you can query, inspect, enrich and validate the knowledge graph immediately.

 maplib is written in Rust, it is built on [Apache Arrow](https://arrow.apache.org/) using [Pola.rs](https://www.pola.rs/) and uses libraries from [Oxigraph](https://github.com/oxigraph/oxigraph) for handling linked data as well as parsing SPARQL queries.